-Why aren't your glossy tile as glossy as you remember?
+Why aren't your glossy tiles as glossy as you remember?

 How could a surface this great ever look anything less than sparkly?